 Big MCAT things here, you'll be heavily tested on molecular genetics.
 So central dogma of molecular genetics simply this.
 You have DNA and that gets converted to RNA.
 And that can get converted into proteins.
 And the process whereby DNA gets converted into RNA is, transcription.
 And the process whereby RNA gets converted into proteins, is translation.
-Show Transcript
+Read full transcript

 And then DNA also often needs to make more of itself, so DNA gets converted back into DNA, and this process is called replication.
 So you're not gonna have a question that asks you what the social dogma is, but this is setting up what we need to understand about molecular genetics, okay?
 So DNA is comprised of few things, specifically.
 One, you have a pentose sugar.